-Global Compact Network Japan (GCNJ) is the local Global Compact network branch that has been set up to actively work as a CSR platform in Japan in order to disseminate the United Nations Global Compact's mission and various key principles to management levels within companies and organizations through such means as CSR education and the activities of study groups with different themes as well as the holding of various symposiums.
-As of June 2018, more than 260 Japanese companies/groups are participating in GCNJ.
+Global Compact Network Japan (GCNJ) is the local Global Compact network branch that has been set up to actively work as a CSR platform in Japan.
+It aims to disseminate the United Nations Global Compact's mission and various key principles to management levels within companies and organizations through such means as CSR education designed for people in management, organizing study groups with different themes as well as holding various symposia.
+As of March 2019, more than 300 Japanese companies/groups are participating in GCNJ.

-3 Responsible Care®
+7 Responsible Care®